 Cannon fire was provided by the SCV's Bennie Slay (right) who hand-built this Civil War cannon.
 Bob Scholes assisted.

 Cain Griffen performed "Taps" at the end of the ceremony.
 Soldiers Ground at Magnolia Cemetery is the eternal home of more than 800 Confederates who died in the war, and some veterans.
 Overall, the cemetery has more than 2,200 Confederate veterans and war casualties on its 150 acres.

 Jamie Parks lead a rousing rendition of "Dixie" to close the event.

-Pictured from left, Patrick Harwood, Justin Harwood, Joseph Harwood and cemetery superintendent Beverly Donald.
+Pictured from left, Patrick Harwood, his two sons, and cemetery superintendent Beverly Donald.
 Gail Weatherford (far right) wore a period dress.